stm32-periph/stm32f10/Project/STM32F10x_StdPeriph_Examples/TIM/PWM_Input/readme.txt

 This example shows how to use the TIM peripheral to measure the frequency and duty cycle of an external signal.

-The TIMxCLK frequency is set to 72 MHz, the Prescaler is 0 so the TIM3 counter clock is 72 MHz. so the minimum frequency value to measure is 1100 Hz.
+The TIMxCLK frequency is set to SystemCoreClock (Hz), the Prescaler is 0 so the TIM3 counter clock is SystemCoreClock (Hz).
+SystemCoreClock is set to 72 MHz for Low-density, Medium-density, High-density and Connectivity line devices.
+For Low-Density Value line and Medium-Density Value line devices, SystemCoreClock is set to 24 MHz.

 TIM3 is configured in PWM Input Mode: the external signal is connected to TIM3 Channel2 used as input pin.
 To measure the frequency and the duty cycle we use the TIM3 CC2 interrupt request,